 My Home Salon in Johannesburg south before I go into the points to help you choose your hairdresser, I should first outline the definition of what is a mobile hairdresser?
-A Mobile Hair And Beauty is a hairdresser who usually works for his or herself visiting clients at their homes or place of work, or any other agreed venue and does not operate from a fixed hair salon or beauty shop.
+A Hair Stylist That Come To Your Home is a hairdresser who usually works for his or herself visiting clients at their homes or place of work, or any other agreed venue and does not operate from a fixed hair salon or beauty shop.

 4. Always Use a qualified hairdresser.
 As with Salon hairdressers, your mobile hairdresser should hold formal hairdressing qualifications.
 The UK national Vocational Qualification in Hairdressing (NVQ) is the only recognized qualification system, and more than 60% of mobile hairstylists are now trained to this standard.
 They should also hold professional indemnity insurance.